Rural Municipality of Scott No. 98: Economy

 Agriculture is the major industry in the RM.

 Government

-The RM of Scott No. 98 is governed by an elected municipal council and an appointed administrator that meets on the second Tuesday of every month.
+The RM of Scott No. 98 is governed by an elected municipal council and an appointed administrator who meets on the second Tuesday of every month.
 The reeve of the RM is Ryley Richards while its administrator is Shelly Verbeurgt.
 The RM's office is located in Yellow Grass.

 Transportation

 The Lewvan (Farr Air) Airport is within the rural municipality.